On the properties of X-ray corona in Seyfert 1 galaxies: Correlation analysis

 \subsection{Correlation between $\rm{E_{cut}}$ and $R$}

-We also look for the correlation between $\rm{E_{cut}}$ against $R$.
-From the correlation analysis using three approaches (constrained best-fit values of $\rm{E_{cut}}$ and $R$; $\rm{E_{cut}^{MAX}}$ = 1000 keV and $R^{MIN}$ = 0.01 and $\rm{E_{cut}^{MAX}}$ = 500 keV and $R^{MIN}$ = 0.01), we obtained $p$ = 0.84, 0.12 and 0.12 respectively, suggesting no significant correlation between these two parameters.
+We investigated the correlation between $\rm{E_{cut}}$ and $R$, performing the correlation analysis using the four methods mentioned above.
+Since the survival analysis with the \textit{ASURV} package does not handle cases where the dependent variable has lower limits and the independent variable has upper limits simultaneously, we performed the survival analysis under the following conditions: (1) only the dependent variable ($\rm{E_{cut}}$) has a lower limit, (2) only the independent variable ($R$) has an upper limit, and (3) both dependent and independent have detected points.
+From the correlation analysis using the above-described methods i.e., considering only the constrained best-fit values of $\rm{E_{cut}}$ and $R$; using the survival analysis test (KMPL and \textit{ASURV} package); considering the asymmetric errors and the constant upper and lower limits of $\rm{E_{cut}^{MAX}}$ to be 1000 keV and $R^{MIN}$ = 0.01 and $\rm{E_{cut}^{MAX}}$ = 500 keV and $R^{MIN}$ = 0.01, we obtained $p$ = 0.84, 0.66, 0.08, 0.12 and 0.12 respectively, suggesting no significant correlation between these two parameters (see Fig. \ref{figure-20}).
 Previously, \cite{2021MNRAS.506.4960H} reported a mild anti-correlation between $\rm{E_{cut}}$ and $R$.